starsoheil2007/GeoInsightFetcher-CLI-tool/README.md

 pip install -r requirements.txt
 ```

-That is!
+That's it!

-You can use it now
+You can use it now.

 ### How to use